 International Health and Accident Insurance

-All participants in a UNT study abroad program must be enrolled in UNT’s international health and accident insurance.
+All participants in a UNT study abroad program must be enrolled in UNT’s international health and accident insurance or a comparable, mandatory insurance coverage included in their program that has been reviewed and approved by UNT Risk Management as a substitute for the UNT coverage.
 The policy includes coverage for the treatment of illness, emergency evacuation, and repatriation of remains.
 Participants are responsible for purchasing additional travel coverage based on their needs.

 Resources/Forms/Tools